 Midnight Cowboy......
 American Pie

-Recently the independently produced and distributed "My Big, Fat Greek Wedding" surpassed all expectations by earning over $240 million in the U.S. theatrical box office alone!The film maintained itself in the top ten at the U.S. box office for more weeks than any film in history except Titanic, and would have surpassed Titanic had it not been for TV commitments that were made in order to finance the $5 million film.
-"My Big, Fat Greek Wedding" was turned down by all of the "smart" distributors.The film proves that non-corporate and independent theatrical distribution can have a distinct advantage in the theatrical marketplace and can reach audiences left behind by the conglomerate distributors.
+The independently produced and distributed "My Big, Fat Greek Wedding" surpassed all expectations by earning over $240 million in the U.S. theatrical box office alone!
+The film maintained itself in the top ten at the U.S. box office for more weeks than any film in history except Titanic, and would have surpassed Titanic had it not been for TV commitments that were made in order to finance the $5 million film.
+"My Big, Fat Greek Wedding" was turned down by all of the "smart" distributors.
+The film proves that non-corporate and independent theatrical distribution can have a distinct advantage in the theatrical marketplace and can reach audiences left behind by the conglomerate distributors.

 BUSINESS OBJECTIVE

-To produce a critically hailed, financially successful motion picture for domestic and foreign theatrical distribution, as well as the vast ancillary markets, such as television, cable, worldwide home video and DVD, soundtrack, and non‑theatrical releases.
+To produce a critically hailed, financially successful motion picture for domestic and foreign theatrical distribution, as well as the vast ancillary markets, such as television, cable, worldwide video and DVD, soundtrack, and non‑theatrical releases.

-We are committed to making an economically, properly budgeted featureutilizing years of leverage, contacts with extraordinary talent and crews to insure outstanding production values.
+We are committed to making an economically, properly budgeted feature utilizing years of leverage, contacts with extraordinary talent and crews to insure outstanding production values.

 DEVELOPMENT

 We have taken the time to develop a captivating screenplay.
-The process has been wholly in house and not been subject to a multitude of conflicting ideas or egos.
+The process has been wholly in house and has not been subject to a multitude of conflicting ideas or egos.

 DOCUMENTARY FOR TELEVISION